keithrowell/rails_default_value/README.md

 Assign default values to Model fields in your Rails apps.

 Other solutions for assigning default values tend to be at the database layer in migrations.
-If you prefer to keep your model logic in your model code, use 'rails_default_value'.
+If you prefer to keep your model logic in your model code, use `rails_default_value`.

 ## Installation